Tactile-electronics/WearableTechBadgeWorkshop/README.md

 <img src="images/ESP8266-Schem-Fritzing.png" width="600">

 Ok now lets read the values of one of our sensors.
-Wire up following the diagram above.
+Wire up your sensor to the `A0` pin on the board, known as `ADC 0`.
+It's on the other side of the board opposite `D0`, sometimes the `A0` might be obscured.

+<span style]"background-color:yellow"> More to Follow!</span>

 The ADC (analog to digital conversion) Pin is labelled A0 on your board and we will need the ADC class to make it work